 - Tetsuko No Tabi revolves around the adventures of two train buffs and the manga artist tasked with chronicling their adventures.

-- Lex Luthor inherits a house from one in Superman Returns.
-He ends up destroying her model set.
+- Lex Luthor inherits a house from one in Superman Returns (being a millionaire, the set is pretty extensive).
+He ends up destroying her model set while doing a test of how Kryptonian crystals perform Hostile Terraforming.

 - Alfred Hitchcock was a well known train enthusiast and would find reasons to add scenes with trains into his movies if not make them key elements of the plot.